viskpy/android-kotlin-graphql/README.md

 # Github Repo Info (Android)
-This repository is written in Kotlin and uses the graphql of github repo [link](https://countries.trevorblades.com/).
+This repository is written in Kotlin and consumes the graphql api of trevorblades [link](https://countries.trevorblades.com/).

 This app list all the countries of selected continent.